-STUDENT AID - Important changes to the student loans disbursement process will affect all students who have applied and been approved for funding.
+STUDENT AID - - In place since Fall 2012, important changes to the student loans disbursement process affect all students who have applied and been approved for funding.
 See the Provincial Department of Advanced Education and Skills Student Aid website for details.

 Once your application for financial assistance has been assessed and approved for funding, you will be sent a Notice of Assessment and a Master Student Financial Assistance Agreement (MSFAA).
 You must complete and mail your MSFAA to the National Student Loan Service Centre (NSLSC) via a designated Canada Post outlet.
 Once the NSLSC has confirmed receipt of your MSFAA and has received Electronic Confirmation of Enrolment from Memorial, your financial assistance will be deposited to your bank account and/or sent directly to Memorial University to pay tuition fees.
 This one-time loan agreement is issued for the lifetime of your educational borrowing, provided any break in studies is not more than two years.
 There will no longer be an in-person pick-up and processing distribution process on campus.

-If you do not want your fees deducted from your loan you must pay by one of the other methods by August 16.
+If you do not want your fees deducted from your loan you must pay by one of the other methods at least 7 business days before the first day of lectures.
 Please note that if you pay by another method after this date, your tuition will still be deducted from your loan and your other payment will be refunded.